david-swift/SuggestionField/README.md

 A simple text field for SwiftUI with completion suggestions in the background.
 The user can accept the suggestions by pressing the enter key.

 ## Overview
-Use a _SuggestionField_ when you want a TextField but with suggestions for completing the input.
+Use a _SuggestionField_ when you want a text field but with suggestions for completing the input.

 ### Your own algorithm
 You can create your own suggestion algorithm: